ADDENDUM: Terry Leavitt Jr. died on June 17th, 2024.

 His artistic influences have been local artists and friends including Gary Dufour, Sadie Richard, Deb Lapointe and his sister Stacey Suhaianu.
 However, the hard work of professional wrestlers has also influenced Leavitt as an artist.
 “Their work ethic in the ring should rub off on all of us!
 Meeting them in person to find that they are gentle giants taught me even more about never giving up.”

-His favourite medium to create art in has been pencil and charcoals.
+His favorite medium to create art in has been pencil and charcoals.
 “I like to use an HB, 2B, 4B, 6B and Charcoal.
 Actually I’ve been wanting to paint for awhile.
 Just have to wait for someone to help and give me some pointers on how to load the brushes right and so forth.”

 Leavitt describes his artistic style as unique and challenging.
 “Not many could draw the way I can pulling into an easel board that is only inches away from your face and then putting a pencil in your mouth.”